Penalizing complexity priors for Bayesian inference of circular models: Methodology

+To illustrate how the PC prior behaves with respect to the distance measure, \autoref{fig:pc_density_distance_scale} is presented.
+The left-hand-side plot shows the distance $d\left(\kappa\right)$ between the von Mises distribution and the circular uniform distribution.
+If we express the prior density for $\kappa$, $p\left(\kappa\right)$, in terms of distance, $p\left(d\right)$, then from the right-hand-side plot of \autoref{fig:pc_density_distance_scale}, we can observe that the prior density decreases as the distance increases.
+Since PC priors are exponential with respect to distance, for any concentration parameter $\xi$ of a circular distribution, the density of its PC prior will always be penalized as the distance between that circular distribution and the base model increases.
+Moreover, because the prior is defined to be exponential on the distance scale, this penalization occurs at a constant rate with respect to increments in distance.
+Therefore, the PC prior satisfies the \textit{constant rate penalization} principle, and inherently favors simpler models, penalizing the prior density exponentially as the distance $d(\xi)$ increases.

 The scaling parameter, $\lambda$, of the PC prior determines the strength of penalization for deviations away from the base model.
-To appropriately select the scaling parameter, users need to have some understanding of the data and its properties.
+To satisfy the \textit{user-defined scaling} principle and to appropriately select the scaling parameter, users need to have some understanding of the data and its properties.
+A general strategy for selecting $\lambda$ is to set $Q\left(\xi\right)=\psi$ , where $\psi \in \left[0, 1\right]$ denotes the \emph{mean resultant length}.
+Following \citet{ley2017modern} and \citet{lund2017package}, it is defined as